chemprop/chemprop/docs/source/autoapi/models/modules/message_passing/base/index.rst

                   so if provided, this tensor must be 0-padded in the 0th row.
       :type V_d: Tensor | None, default=None

-      :returns: a tensor of shape `b x d_h` or `b x (d_h + d_vd)` containing the encoding of each molecule in the batch, depending on whether additional atom descriptors were provided
+      :returns: a tensor of shape `V x d_h` or `V x (d_h + d_vd)` containing the hidden representation of each vertex in the batch of graphs.
+The feature dimension depends on whether additional atom descriptors were provided
       :rtype: Tensor